-ASIDE 7.8 A representation of a group G on a real vector space V is unitary if there exists a G-invariant positive definite symmetric bilinear form on V. Lemma 7.6 shows that every unitary representation is semisimple, and Lemma 7.7 shows that every real representation of a finite group is unitary.
+ASIDE 7.8 A representation of a group G on a real vector space V is unitary if there exists a G-invariant positive definite symmetric bilinear form on V. Lemma 7.5 shows that every unitary representation is semisimple (see 7.13 below), and Lemma 7.7 shows that every real representation of a finite group is unitary.